 "Beyond technical capabilities, Arcanys have differentiated themselves through excellent communication and transparent project tracking (JIRA) allowing us to monitor projects and costs easily and effectively on a daily basis.
 Arcanys provides us the outsourced dev experience that most customers hope for but seldom get.
 Alan, Fred and the whole team are a joy to work with and I thoroughly recommend their services to anyone looking for a trustworthy development partner."

 ~ Nigel Gorham, Networks and Content Director at ECN (Executive Channel Networks)

-A working relationship is never one-way; so as much as you should understand how the potential provider works, you need to make sure that they, in turn, also have a very good understanding of your operations.
-This is key to define the best setup for a successful collaboration.
+A working relationship is never one-way.
+So as much as you should understand how the potential provider works, you need to make sure that they, in turn, also have a very good understanding of your operations.
+This is key in defining the best setup for a successful collaboration.
 Depending on your maturity as the client company, the provider will have to fill in the gaps in the skills you don’t have in-house to ensure speed and quality in the delivery.

 2. Evaluate capabilities

 It is essential to find out whether the technical capabilities of the outsourcing company match your needs.
 Before you can do that though, make sure you also have a good understanding of your own needs, strengths, and weaknesses.
 Only then will you be able to see whether the company is a good fit and can help you raise the bar in becoming even more efficient.
 Here are the specific capabilities to look into: